 - No cost – free to health care application/service providers in Ontario.

-- The application service provider must meet the SAML Standards
+- The application service provider must meet either the SAML Standards or the OIDC Standards

 - Delivery channels define their own appropriate authorization rules